donatKapesa/vagues/README.md

 So the code should look like this:

 state = {
-  accessToken: [access token that you generated from spotify] }
+  access_token: [access token that you generated from spotify] }